 An electronic programmer controls your hot water, and can be set in two ways.
 Option one is a timer function, where you can choose what times you would like your heating to come on and off and the temperature.
 The second option is manual switch on, where you can turn your heating on as and when you want.

-Your new boiler is covered by a manufacturer's two year warranty (don't forget to register it!), but you'll need to keep it regularly maintained and annually serviced by a gas safe engineer to ensure it's safe, efficient and to maintain your warranty.
+Your new boiler is covered by a manufacturer's 12 month warranty, but you'll need to keep it regularly maintained to ensure it's safe and efficient.

 Central heating